hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 permissions, JobPermission does not have a name.
 It can be configured with actions below:

-- create: submit a new job, without uploading resources
+- submit: submit a new job, without uploading resources
-- destroy: cancel a running job
+- cancel: cancel a running job
-- read: get the job (by id or name), get job config, get status, submission time...
+- read: all the readonly related to job like, list the jobs, get the job (by id or name), get job config, get status, submission time...
 Every other action implies `read` action, for example if permission has `create` action, it means the permission has `read` action as well.
-- list: list the jobs
-- suspend: suspend a running job
+- restart: suspend/resume a running job
-- resume: resume a suspended job
-- export: export the snapshot
+- export-snapshot: export the snapshot
-- upload: upload the resources/classes along with jobs.
+- add-resources: upload the resources/classes along with jobs.
 This means running custom code on the server, basically user can do anything with this permission.
-- all: all of the above
+- all: all the above

 ### Connector Permission